anders-wartoft/LogGenerator/README.md

 #### Write to UDP
 Send events with UDP.

-Parameters: `-o udp -host host -port port`
+Parameters: `-o udp -oh hostname -op port`

-Example `-o udp -host localhost -port 5999`
+Example `-o udp -oh localhost -op 5999`

 #### Write to TCP
 Send events with TCP.

-Parameters: `-o tcp -host host -port port`
+Parameters: `-o tcp -oh hostnae -op port`

-Example `-o tcp -host localhost -port 5999`
+Example `-o tcp -oh localhost -op 5999`

 #### Write to Kafka
 Connect to a Kafka server and write the events to a topic.
 N.B., these are not unique arguments for kafka input and output so there is no way to read from a Kafka topic and write to another topic.
 The tool is not meant to be used for that kind of usage.

-Parameters: `-o kafka -cm {client name} -tn {topic name} -bs {boostrap server}`
+Parameters: `-o kafka -ocm {client name} -otn {topic name} -obs {boostrap server}`

-Example: `-o kafka -cn test -tn testtopic -bs localhost:9092`
+Example: `-o kafka -ocn test -otn testtopic -obs localhost:9092`

 #### Write to null
 This will throw away the result.
 It is useful, e.g., when testing for performance.